 Brother Caster was born in Gloversville, New York, September 24, 1876.
 He was initiated as a member of John J. H. Love Camp No. 12, Bloomfield, N. J., December 16, 1914.
 Derived his right of membership in the Order from his father's record in the Civil War as a Private in Company C. 9th New York Volunteers.
 Brother Caster was a faithful and energetic worker in this Department, serving in the capacity of an officer in several ranks of the Department offices.
-His energy, faithfulness and general good will to all were such that he has left a real heritage of good will and sweet remembrances that will linger long with his Brothers.
-He is bereaved by his wife and several children.
+His energy, faithfulness and general good will to all were such that he has left a real heritage of good will and sweet remembrances that will linger long by his wife and several children.

-Past Department Commander Genther: Perhaps it is well by reason of my long personal friendship that I stand here and eulogize Past er Schneider's induction into our Camp, No. 60 of Rochester, N. Y. this Camp; served three years as Department Secretary.
-Brother Schneider passed away after a brief illness only a few short months representative Past Department Commanders of New York.
+Past Department Commander Genther: Perhaps it is well by reason of my long personal friendship that I stand here and eulogize Past er Schneider's induction into our Camp, No.

+He served practically all the offices of Schneider passed away after a brief illness only a few short months representative Past Department Commanders of New York.
 He attracted friends wherever he went.
-He has also represented the New York Department in the Commandery-in-Chief, and I venture to say his friends there are far more than any of us realize.
-Surely thirty years of personal friendship with Past Department Commander Schneider have been a pleasant friendship that I shall never forget.
+He has also represented the New York Department in the Commandery-in-Chief, and I venture to say years of personal friendship with Past Department Commander Schneider have been a pleasant friendship that I shall never forget.